Thaumatized/SDL2_TEST/README.md

 ## Compilation for linux (mint)
 ### Prerequisites:
 Make sure to have python3 and pillow installed.
+Be sure to get the enchant engine.
+> git submodule update --init

 Install sdl2 and sdl2-image developement libaries:
 > sudo apt install libsdl2-dev;